Pesticides and Pregnancy

 - Reducing Pesticide Exposure in Children and Pregnant Women - University of Washington

-- Protecting Your Children from Pesticides - What You Can Do - New York City Mothers & Newborns Study, Environmental Protection Agency (EPA)
+- What You Can Do to Protect Children from Environmental Risks - New York City Mothers & Newborns Study, Environmental Protection Agency (EPA)

 - Pesticides and Pregnancy - Organization of Teratology Information Specialists (OTIS)